awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews-create-role.md

 ## Create an IAM Role<a name="tutorial-reviews-create-role-trust-policy"></a>

 To access your Amazon Simple Storage Service \(Amazon S3\) bucket, Amazon Comprehend needs to assume an AWS Identity and Access Management \(IAM\) role\.
 The IAM role declares Amazon Comprehend as a trusted entity\.
 After Amazon Comprehend assumes the role and becomes a trusted entity, you can grant bucket access permissions to Amazon Comprehend\.
 In this step, you create a role that labels Amazon Comprehend as a trusted entity\.
-You can create a role with the IAM console or the AWS CLI\.
-This topic explains how to create a role using the AWS CLI\.
+You can create a role with the AWS CLI or the Amazon Comprehend console\.
 To use the console, skip to [Step 3: Running Analysis Jobs on Documents in Amazon S3](tutorial-reviews-analysis.md)\.

+The Amazon Comprehend console lets you select roles where the role name contains 'Comprehend' and the trust policy includes comprehend\.amazonaws\.com\.
+Configure your CLI\-created roles to meet these criteria if you want the console to display them\.

 **To create an IAM role for Amazon Comprehend \(AWS CLI\)**